✥ ✥ ✥

 Of course, there are limits to perfection.
 If the Development Team finds itself in doubt about a Product Backlog Item while working on it during the Production Episode, then the Development Team and Product Owner should strive to resolve the gap at the earliest opportunity.
 The same applies if emergent requirements arise.

 It is less important that the specifications be written down beforehand than that the Product Owner has done his or her homework, and that the team has thoroughly discussed the new item.
 A written Product Backlog Item can testify to the extent of that research.
 In fact, much of this research perhaps entailed discussions with the Development Team, suppliers, and partners, as well as market research, customers, and of course end users.

 A single, passionate message and written Product Backlog Items alone aren’t enough.
 Research shows that managers are better respected and get their message across more effectively if they deliver it multiple times, often through different media, relying on redundancy to drive the message home.
-A good Product Owner will mix informal descriptions, user stories that underscore the user motivation, use cases that explore edge cases, visuals that preview the user experience, prototypes that encode major expectations, and anything else that may open its own path to understanding that complements the others.
+A good Product Owner will mix informal descriptions, user stories that underscore the user motivation, use cases that explore edge cases (, pp. 167-169), visuals that preview the user experience, prototypes that encode major expectations, and anything else that may open its own path to understanding that complements the others.
 The Product Owner should socialize new items with the team as soon as they arise, at the earliest opportunity when the team is working towards a Refined Product Backlog.
 Each PBI can become more and more enabling at each backlog refinement effort and at each Sprint Planning event.

 The phrase enabling specification is a term of law, applied as a standard for valid patents: